karkipy/react-nepali-date-picker/README.md

 ## Styling

-Add this to your application css to change calendar styling
+Add this to your application css to change calendar styling, use this to change width, font color and background color of the calendar in your app.

 1. .calendar-container: the main container of the calendar that wraps everything, add background color to the calendar